Below, we briefly discuss whether nuclear energy might be sustainable.

 A key reason for this might be that uranium is a non-renewable resource with finite supplies left

-But also, uranium mining may have an environmental footprint, nuclear reactors use a lot of water for cooling that may end up dumped in the environment, and nuclear energy may have some economic challenges in terms of how costly nuclear reactors can be
+But also, uranium mining may have an environmental footprint, nuclear reactors use a lot of water for cooling (that may get contaminated, or end up dumped), and, nuclear energy may have some economic challenges in terms of how costly nuclear reactors can be

 Some may also question what we do with nuclear waste long term